gomoob/php-pushwoosh/README.md

 The GoMoob Pushwoosh PHP Library is written to be almost identic to the standard Pushwoosh REST API.

 Calls to the Pushwoosh REST Web Services are done using a Pushwoosh client class.
-Then you call a method by using a request object, you receive a response object with a success or the detail of an error.
+Then you call a method by using a request object and receive a response object with a success message or the detail of an error.

 Each request sent to the Pushwoob REST Web Services is represented by a `xxxRequest` object / class defined in the `Gomoob\Pushwoosh\Model\Request` namespace.